General

 dd bs=256k count=150000 if=/dev/zero of=/THE_ARKIME_PCAP_DIR/test

 The output represents the maximum disk performance.
 If you wish to obtain a more accurate assessment, run several tests and average the results.
-To avoid packet loss, it's advisable to operate Arkime at no more than approximately 80% of the maximum disk performance.
-For systems utilizing RAID, aiming for about 60% of this performance metric can further minimize the risk of dropping packets, especially during RAID rebuilds.
+To avoid packet loss, it's advisable to operate Arkime at no more than 80% of the maximum disk performance.
+For systems utilizing RAID, aiming for about 60% of this performance metric can further minimize issues, especially during RAID rebuilds.
 It's important to note that network throughput is typically measured in bits, whereas disk performance is gauged in bytes, requiring the conversion of these measurements for accurate comparison.

 Arkime requires full packet captures error